slatedocs/slate/source/includes/_usecases.md

 ## Receive Money

-You can receive money to the local bank details that come with your TransferWise account (AUD, EUR, GBP, NZD and USD) and reconcile these incoming payments via the API.
+You can receive money to the local bank details that come with your TransferWise account (USD, EUR, GBP, USD, NZD and PLN) and reconcile these incoming payments via the API.

+You’re also able to create a webhook subscription to receive information about incoming payments to your server.
+Here’s more information about the [webhooks](#webhook-events).

+Please note that we’re don't send any information over the webhooks that might contain Personally identifiable information (PII) about the sender (including the payment reference).

+To reconcile incoming payments you might also need to match the information received via webhooks with the information that can be obtained from the [statements](#borderless-accounts-get-account-statement).
 ## Checkout flows

 We currently don’t offer the option to build TransferWise into your checkout flow as a payment option to receive money.
 Note though that TransferWise can be added as a payout option on your site for beneficiaries to choose to receive their payout through to an email address, directly to a bank account or any other mechanism we support in our standard product.